 Socialism is preferable to capitalism as an economic system that promotes freedom, equality, and prosperity.

-That proposition was the subject of a November 5, 2019, debate hosted by the Soho Forum, a monthly debate series sponsored by Reason.
-Arguing in favor of the resolution was Richard D. Wolff, an economist at the University of Massachusetts and the author, most recently, of Understanding Marxism.
-Taking the other side was former Barron’s economics editor Gene Epstein, who is also the Soho Forum’s co-founder and director.
-Reason‘s Nick Gillespie served as moderator.
+That was the proposition debated on November 5 in New York City at The Soho Forum, the monthly debate series sponsored by Reason.
+Arguing in favor of the proposition was Richard D. Wolff, professor emeritus of economics at the University of Massachusetts and author, most recently, of Understanding Marxism.
+Arguing against the resolution was Gene Epstein, the co-founder and director of The Soho Forum and the former economics editor of Barron’s.
+Reason’s Nick Gillespie served as moderator.

-It was an Oxford-style debate, in which the audience votes on the resolution at the beginning and end of the event; the side that gains the most ground is victorious.
+It was an Oxford-style debate, in which the audience votes on the resolution at the beginning and end of the event, and the side that gains the most ground is victorious.
 It was a packed house, with about 450 people in attendance.
-The pre-debate vote found that 25 percent of the audience agreed that socialism was preferable to capitalism, 49.5 percent picked capitalism as the better system, and 25.5 percent were undecided.
-Despite a technical problem at the event itself, the Soho Forum was able to recover the final vote totals, which saw support for socialism drop by half a percentage point and support for capitalism increase to 71 percent.
+The pre-debate vote found that 25 percent of the audience agreed that socialism was preferable to capitalism; 49.5 percent thought that capitalism was the better system; and 25.5 precent were undecided.
+Despite a technical problem at the event itself, we were able to recover the final vote totals, which saw support for socialism drop by half a percentage point and support for capitalism increase to 71 percent.